j2labs/brubeck/README.md

 __Brubeck__ is a flexible Python web framework that aims to make the process of building scalable web services easy.

-The [documentation](readme.html) goes into much more detail about Brubeck's design.
+Brubeck's design is discussed in depth in the provided documentation.
 There, you will find lots of code samples for building request handlers, authentication, rendering templates, managing databases and more.

+## Goals

+* __Be Fast__: Brubeck is currently very fast.
+We intend to keep it that way.

+* __Scalable__: Massive scaling capabilities should be available out of the box.

+* __Friendly__: Should be easy for Python hackers of any skill level to use.

+* __Pluggable__: Brubeck can speak to any language and any database.

 # Example: Hello World